telefonicaid/iotagent-json/docs/stepbystep.md

 ```

 When the IoTAgent is asked for configuration values, it will ask the Context Broker for those values.
 Once it has collected
-them, it will send them to the device in the topic with sufix '/configuration/values'.
+them, it will send them to the device in the topic with suffix '/configuration/values'.
 To check this operation with our
 simulated device, execute the following line:
 ```
 mosquitto_sub -t /1234/sensor01/configuration/values